thgossler/azdo-wi-creator/README.md

 - ✅ List all work items created by the tool
 - ✅ Cross-platform support (Windows, Linux, macOS - x64 and ARM64)
 - ✅ Self-contained single-file executable
+- ✅ Short field name support (use "Title" instead of "System.Title")

 ## Installation